-- The Pediatric HIV/AIDS Cohort Study (PHACS) network studies the long-term safety of anti-HIV drugs in fetuses and infants and the impact of HIV infection and treatment on children and teens who acquired the virus before, during, or shortly after birth.
+- The PHACS network studies the long-term safety of anti-HIV drugs in fetuses and infants and the impact of HIV infection and treatment on children and teens who acquired the virus before, during, or shortly after birth.

-- The Multicenter AIDS Cohort Study/Women's Interagency HIV Study Combined Cohort Study (MACS/WIHS-CCS) continues to follow the WIHS cohort, the largest and longest ongoing U.S. study of women with HIV in the United States.
+- The MACS/WIHS-CCS continues to follow the WIHS cohort, the largest and longest ongoing U.S. study of women with HIV in the United States.
 This study examines the unique ways HIV/AIDS and HIV treatments affect women, the relationships between HIV/AIDS and other diseases in women, and the impact of hormones on HIV disease.

-- In addition, staff in the MPIDB are active in the following HIV/AIDS-related activities:
+- In addition, staff in MPIDB are active in the following HIV/AIDS-related activities:

 - The NICHD AIDS Coordinating Committee (managed by the Office of Global Health).

-- Branch staff are involved in several President's Emergency Plan for AIDS Relief (PEPFAR) committees, including the PEPFAR Prevention of Mother-to-Child Transmission/Pediatric Working Group, the PEPFAR Tuberculosis Working Group, the PEPFAR Public Health Evaluation Subgroup, and the Public-Private Partnership for Pediatric Antiretroviral Drugs Group.
+- Several PEPFAR committees, including the PEPFAR Prevention of Mother-to-Child Transmission/Pediatric Working Group, the PEPFAR Tuberculosis Working Group, the PEPFAR Public Health Evaluation Subgroup, and the Public-Private Partnership for Pediatric Antiretroviral Drugs Group.

-- Branch staff are involved as consultants with the WHO in their development of guidelines for treatment of children with HIV and prevention of perinatal transmission in developing countries.
+- Consultation with the WHO in their development of guidelines for treatment of children with HIV and prevention of perinatal transmission in developing countries.

 - The Department of Health and Human Services (HHS) Panel on Pediatric Antiretroviral Therapy and Management Guidelines, the HHS Panel on Treatment of Pregnant Women with HIV Infection and Prevention of Perinatal Transmission, and the HHS Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children.
-The MPIDB staff serve as Executive Secretary to these panels that develop U.S. guidelines for treatment of HIV and co-infections in children and for prevention of perinatal transmission.
-Additionally, two staff serve as members on the HHS Panel on Antiretroviral Therapy in Adults and Adolescents.
+MPIDB staff serve as executive secretaries to these panels that develop U.S. guidelines for treatment of HIV and co-infections in children and for prevention of perinatal transmission.
+Additionally, two staff members serve on the HHS Panel on Antiretroviral Therapy in Adults and Adolescents.

-- MPIDB staff are involved with NIH Office of AIDS Research (OAR) committees including the Therapeutics Research Planning Committee, the Natural History and Epidemiology Research Planning Committee, the Etiology and Pathogenesis Research Planning Committee, the Microbicides Research Planning Committee, the social and behavioral science planning committee, the International Research Planning Committee, the Racial and Ethnic Minority Committee, the Women and Girls Committee, the Training, Infrastructure, and Capacity Building Committee, and the Vaccine Research Planning Committee.
-Staff are also involved with Indo-U.S. and Russia-U.S. joint working groups on HIV/AIDS research.
+- NIH Office of AIDS Research (OAR) committees, including the Therapeutics Research Planning Committee; the Natural History and Epidemiology Research Planning Committee; the Etiology and Pathogenesis Research Planning Committee; the Microbicides Research Planning Committee; the Social and Behavioral Science Planning Committee; the International Research Planning Committee; the Racial and Ethnic Minority Committee; the Women and Girls Committee; the Training, Infrastructure, and Capacity Building Committee; and the Vaccine Research Planning Committee.
+Staff are also involved with India -U.S. and Russia-U.S. joint working groups on HIV/AIDS research.

-- Centers for Disease Control and Prevention Elimination of Pediatric HIV in U.S. Stakeholders Group.
+- The CDC Elimination of Pediatric HIV in U.S. Stakeholders Group.
 MPIDB staff are members of this group, which evaluates ways to eliminate new pediatric HIV cases in the United States.